Apple Studio Display review

 The microphones, meanwhile, do a very good job of recording your voice while minimizing background noise.
 They also do a decent job of recording musical instruments.
 While professional musicians and music producers will want to use a proper microphone, it’s still handy for quickly recording demos when the inspiration strikes.

-The webcam is also very good, and in this new world where many of us rely on making video calls with co-workers, clients, friends and family, having a high-quality built-in webcam is a real bonus.
+The webcam is also good, and in this new world where many of us rely on making video calls with co-workers, clients, friends and family, having a high-quality built-in webcam is a real bonus.
 The footage is clear, and the Center Stage feature does a good job of keeping you in shot when you move around.
+It's worth noting that since reviews went live, some other publications found the results of the webcam to be quite poor.
+We used the webcam in an office with plenty of ambient light, which may have resulted in better results.

 The webcam, speakers and microphones are all bolstered by the A13 Bionic chip which is also included in the Studio Display.
 This is a cool feature, and one that arguably does the most to make the Studio Display stand out in a crowded market.